 2. Metal Paint

 Painting over a metal surface is one of the easiest and most affordable ways to prevent corrosion.
 A layer of metal paint can serve as a protective barrier against moisture and other corroding agents.
 However, since paint itself is susceptible to chipping and deterioration, it is important to re-apply it whenever wear occurs.

-For tricks on applying paint to metal, check out our blog: 5 Tips for Painting Metal
+For tips on applying paint to metal, check out our blog: 5 Tips for Painting Metal

 3. Steel Lubricant

 Paint does not work as well on steel parts that move, such as hinges, joints, and bearings.
 Typically, painting over moving parts will cause them to stick and the paint will crack when the part is forced.
 This is where a water-based lubricant can come in handy.
 Along with allowing easy movement, a lubricant will also repel moisture that can cause corrosion.

 4. Galvanized Metal

 Galvanization is the process of applying a thin layer of zinc to protect steel from corrosion.
 Because zinc is more chemically active than steel, it oxidizes when exposed to air allowing it to serve as a protective coating.
 The process of galvanization requires industrial chemicals and extremely hot temperatures.
 Therefore, only trained professionals should perform galvanization!

 Find Anti-Rust Solutions For Your Stainless Steel at Tampa Steel & Supply

 When it comes to preventing corrosion, protection is key!
 Tampa Steel & Supply has the materials you need to fight against corrosion.
 We offer an extensive selection of paints and coatings, all of which work to reduce corrosion, as well as galvanizing services.
 Call us today to learn more about how to keep your steel rust-free!